2024 Wisconsin State Assembly election: District 33

 Incumbent Republican Scott Johnson was moved into the 97th district due to redistricting.
 Fellow Republican and Speaker of the Wisconsin State Assembly Robin Vos ran for re-election after being moved into this district due to redistricting.
 In the primary Vos was unopposed after his opponent dropped out of the race, despite this, Cegielski still managed to get 30% of the vote.
-Vos defeated Democrat Alan Kupsik and Independent Kelly Clark in the general election.
+Vos defeated Democrat Alan Kupsik and Independent Kelly Clark in the general election by a wide margin.